 For example, in common with many other African nations, Senegal, in response to the economic crisis and shocks, has extended general price subsidies on key staples such as rice, wheat, and milk and on fuel and electricity.
 It happened repeatedly, in 2008 financial, food and fuel crisis, and it happened in the recent COVID-19 pandemic and inflationary shocks.
 These policies have been expensive, up to 3 - 4 percent of GDP, to protect citizens from increases in the prices of basic consumer goods.
 A good deal of this expense benefits those who do not need assistance.
 In comparison, a comprehensive CCT program in the country would cost just around 1 percent of GDP (World Bank (2011).
 Conducting an assessment of existing cash transfers in this context can help to build a case for reallocation of funding towards more effective cash transfer programs.

 This points to the need for a robust assessment of strengths and weaknesses of a cash transfer in the context of the social protection system.
-However, comprehensive evaluations and detailed policy simulations take time, which may be not at the disposal of policy makers required to make urgent choices.
+However, comprehensive evaluations and detailed policy simulations take time, which may not always be at the disposal of policy makers required to make urgent choices.
 To respond to the need for a rapid assessment methodology, this Tool proposes a streamlined approach that can be applied with minimum demands on the data.

 Assessment Methodology for a Social Assistance Cash Transfer Program